 (2) A person is not liable in any civil or criminal proceedings for contravening a code of practice.

+[Clause 72 inserted by No. 13 of 2005 s.
+32.]

 73. Use of codes of practice in proceedings

 (1) This clause applies if, in any proceedings for an offence against a listed OSH law, it is alleged that a person contravened a provision of a listed OSH law in relation to which a code of practice was in effect at the time of the alleged contravention.